Redsun RP2100/C.Crane CC Radio-SW

 I also noted excellent AGC range…as I tuned weak signals the CC/Redsun maintained full volume on weaker signals while I had to advance the volume a bit on the S350DL to match it.
 The eventual reception was actually not very different, but the superior AGC range of the CC/Redsun made it seem more sensitive.
 I also have to say that comparing with my S350DL, the CC/Redsun was decidedly easier to tune on SW…the ’350 is just more finicky to get it tuned just right…the CC/Redsun locks onto, say 9515 and stays there.
 By comparison the S350 series are much fussier to tune on SW than they are on AM and FM.

-Tuning: The CC/Redsun is unique in that it is a PLL design (digitally tuned), yet it has no keypad for Direct Frequency entry.
-This seems like a serious omission in a day where PLL portables with keypads are common.
-Also, the 50 Memory positions are limited to 10 presets per band.
-This is not a problem to someone like me who uses memories only for a few stations, but curious given the fact that lesser radios offer hundreds of memories these days.
+Tuning: The CC/Redsun is a PLL design (digitally tuned), yet it has no keypad for Direct Frequency entry.
+There are 50 Memory positions with 10 presets per band.
+This is not a problem to someone like me who uses memories only for a few stations.

 However, a quick look at the pictures of the vintage Panasonic RF-2200 and the Grundig/Eton S-350 series radios reveals the concept of the CC/Redsun: to mimic the operation of these analog receivers but with digital technology for consistency and accuracy, while maintaining a top level of overall RF and audio performance.
 The design makes perfect sense when looked at in that light.